-Many parts of Queensland and New South Wales haven’t received adequate rainfall and are currently experiencing unprecedented hot conditions.
+Many parts of Queensland and New South Wales may be experiencing unprecedented hot conditions.
 This is resulting in a massive reduction of pasture quality and quantity.
 Australia’s dry seasons and/or dry years result in pastures that have insufficient nutrient levels to adequately grow out cattle to meet customer requirements and this is leading to more animals being introduced to grain feeds at some stage of their lives.

 There are three common situations that result in animals being introduced to a grain based diet and they are:

 - As a supplement to grazing (grain assist);

 In all of these situations care must be taken, especially on introduction or conditioning to grain feeding.
 A grain ration should be designed to give maximum weight gains and fattening rates at the lowest cost possible with minimal metabolic issues.